Project-OSRM/osrm-backend/docs/profiles.md

 ## Available profiles
 Out-of-the-box OSRM comes with profiles for car, bicycle and foot.
 You can easily modify these or create new ones if you like.

-Profiles have a 'lua' extension, and are places in 'profiles' directory.
+Profiles have a 'lua' extension, and are placed in 'profiles' directory.

 When running OSRM preprocessing commands you specify the profile with the --profile (or the shorthand -p) option, for example: